coder/docs/images/structure.md

 Your users can then create descendant images.
 These contain all of the original tooling and configuration installed onto the base image and the new customizations added by the users.

+## Coder assets

+Coder inserts assets into each workspace to enable code-server, JetBrains IDEs, and the Coder CLI.
+These assets are installed into the `/var/tmp/coder` directory of each workspace.

+The minimum GNU libc version supported for such binaries is `2.1`.